matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 If you are interested in submitting a change to the Matrix Specification, please take note of the following guidelines.

-Community changes to the Specification require a formal proposal process.
+All changes to Specification content require a formal proposal process.
 This involves writing a proposal, having it reviewed by the Matrix community, having the proposal being accepted, then actually having your ideas implemented as committed changes to the `Specification repository